 Goal-oriented approaches, such as GSN~\cite{gsn11standard} and KAOS~\cite{dardenne93scp}, have been used for modeling safety cases.
 Similar to these approaches, several papers~\cite{bagnato12ijsse} have proposed using Attack Trees~\cite{schneier99jst} for modeling risk assessments.
 Extensions include quantitative models for evaluating how defenses can be used to mitigate attacks~\cite{bagnato12ijsse,bistarelli06ares}.
-A key difference of our approach is that we focus on automated analysis.
-Whereas in the previous work, Attack Defense trees shall be manually constructed, our approach can carry out such analysis in an automated fashion.
+A key difference to the approach proposed here is the focus on automated analysis.
+Whereas in the previous work, Attack Defense trees shall be manually constructed, the proposed approach can carry out such analysis in an automated fashion.

-A number of works~\cite{nostro14issrew,safsec.book,meland14ijsse} have proposed using general models encompassing both safety and security concerns.
+A number of work~\cite{nostro14issrew,safsec.book,meland14ijsse} have proposed using general models encompassing both safety and security concerns.
 For example, GSN extensions with security features, so that in a single framework, one can express both security and safety~\cite{meland14ijsse}.
 Moreover, our previous work~\cite{kondeva19wosocer,nigam18safsec} proposed mechanisms for extracting security relevant information from safety analysis, such as Fault Tree Analysis or Failure Mode and Effects Analysis.

-While this white paper is inspired by this previous work, we focus on incremental methods for safety and security co-analysis.
-As illustrated by our running example and in our previous work~\cite{dantas20safecomp}, our approach takes into account both safety and security during trade-offs to determine the best design increments.
+While this paper is inspired by these previous work, the main focus here is on incremental methods for safety and security co-analysis.
+As illustrated by the running example and in our previous work~\cite{dantas20safecomp}, the proposed approach takes into account both safety and security during trade-offs to determine the best design increments.